-Description of 21st Century Skills: In a globalised world, where mobility has become the norm, learning a language is of significant benefit in the workplace.
+In a globalised world, where mobility has become the norm, learning a language is of significant benefit in the workplace.
 As Asia continues to increase their global importance, enhancing the already close Australia-Japan relationship is of considerable importance.
 As our second largest trading partner and the world's third biggest economy, it is essential to enrich our cultural awareness and understanding of Japan.
 Learners will develop skills by participating in engaging and fun educational activities that involve communication, collaboration, critical and creative thinking, intercultural understanding and ICT multi media literacy.

-Description of the Learning: Students use modelled and rehearsed language and gestures in familiar contexts and begin to use learnt language to express their personal meaning.
+Students use modelled and rehearsed language and gestures in familiar contexts and begin to use learnt language to express their personal meaning.
 They experiment with sounds and use high-frequency words and expressions, gradually broadening their range of vocabulary and language functions.
 They develop knowledge of Japanese word order and of grammatical features such as particles, adjectives, verb tenses and verb forms for politeness.
 They apply this knowledge in simple oral and written texts such as self-introductions and statements relating to themselves and their personal worlds.
 Students are exposed to all three scripts, hiragana, katakana and kanji, and develop a working knowledge of how these are used to create meaning.
 They develop an ability to read and write hiragana and basic kanji.

-Description of the Assessment: Reflecting the Victorian Curriculum outcomes and standards, students develop and demonstrate the language, literacy, and intercultural skills and knowledge, through formative and summative assessments.
-They do so by engaging in group work, role-plays, inquiry-based tasks, authentic real-life projects, creative tasks, peer and self-assessment, tests, and multimodal presentations.
+Reflecting the Victorian Curriculum outcomes and standards, students develop and demonstrate the language, literacy, and intercultural skills and knowledge, through formative and summative assessments.
+They do so by engaging in group work, role-plays, enquiry-based tasks, authentic real-life projects, creative tasks, peer and self-assessment, tests, and multimodal presentations.